Skip to content.

 NoScript's Potential Identity Leak dialog

 It is loosely inspired by the Leakuidator+ browser extension proposed by the authors as a defense, but it's designed to better integrate with Firefox and the Tor Browser and provide protection against variants of the attack not covered yet.
 When triggered, i.e. on cross-site requests across related tabs, TabGuard removes the authentication headers from the request and shows a red TG badge near its icon.
 If you're unexpectedly logged out from a website loaded in a new tab and you can see this badge, you just need to manually reload the page or follow any link, and the authorization will be automatically restored.
-Only in the rare occurrence of cross-tab cross-site POST requests, which might not be consistently replayed after the fact, TabGuard suspends the load with a warning to provide users with the ability to either "Load anonymously" (preventing the attack but also logging out from the target site) or "Load normally", which may be required by some legitimate cross-site workflows such as online payments, single sign-on and 3rd party authentication systems.
-This protection is enabled by default on any Private Browsing window (and therefore in the Tor Browser), but can be disabled or enabled globally from the NoScript Options>Advanced panel.
+Only in the rare occurrence of cross-tab cross-site POST requests, which might not be consistently replayed after the fact, TabGuard suspends the load with a Potential Identity Leak warning to provide users with the ability to either "Load anonymously" (preventing the attack but also logging out from the target site) or "Load normally", which may be required by some legitimate cross-site workflows such as online payments, single sign-on and 3rd party authentication systems.
+This protection is enabled by default on any Private Browsing window (and therefore in the Tor Browser and in Mullvad Browser), but can be disabled or enabled globally from the NoScript Options>Advanced panel.

 Keyboard Shortcuts